Paloma Drink Recipe

 a salt rimmed glass of palomas sitting on a marble surface

-While I love a good margarita, palomas also rank right up there as one of my favorite cocktails.
+While I love a good fresh lime and jalapeno margarita, palomas also rank right up there as one of my favorite cocktails.
 When you think “Mexican cocktails” your mind probably goes immediately to the margarita, but palomas are actually the far more popular drink in Mexico!
 This is for good reason: they are refreshing, and perfectly balanced.
 A paloma has the bittersweetness of grapefruit, the acidity of lime juice, tequila, the sweetness and fizz of the traditionally used grapefruit soda, and a salted rim, so it speaks to all of your areas of taste.
 Even if grapefruit isn’t usually your favorite citrus, you may find yourself pleasantly surprised by these pitcher palomas.

 What’s in a Paloma Cocktail Recipe?